-In other parts of the world, contextual factors were studied in the United States by authors such as Gurr and King (1999), who argued that autonomy of local government had two kinds of restriction.
+In other parts of the world, contextual factors were studied in the United States by authors such as Gurr and King (1999), who argued that autonomy of local aovernment had two kinds of restriction.
 Type (I) is represented by the socio-economic conditions that limit the decisions of the local state.
 The autonomy of local governments is circumscribed in that their decisions are challenged by local economic or social groups, which can extract resources from the local economy through taxes.
 Type (II) refers to the fact that local governments are subject to structural hierarchies within a national context.
-These consist in restrictions imposed by other levels of government though constitutional and legal provisions that limit their functional attributions, the economic resources transferred to them, and their autonomy in relation to legal decisions and valid inter-governmental doctrines, such as the ultra vires doctrine.3 terized earlier approaches.
+These consist in restrictions imposed by other levels of government though constitutional and legal provisions that limit their functional attributions, the economic resources transferred to them, and their autonomy in relation to legal decisions and valid inter-governmental doctrines, such as the ultra vires doctrine.3

+Gurr and King's study in The State and the City was one of the first of its kind to attempt to explicitly systematize the study of local governance and autonomy.
+It observed factors that transcended the localist approach that characterized earlier approaches.
 At the same time, Page and Goldsmith (1987), followed by Page (1991), made a similar argument.
 According to those authors, greater or lesser local autonomy was configured through inter-governmental relations, and involved two dimensions: legal localism and political localism.
 The first is a characteristic of inter-governmental configuration, in which the central state delegates, punctually and by law, the allocations and space for maneuver accorded to local governments.
-Great Britain and the Scandinavian countries. for example. imposed clear legal limits on the activity of local government.
+Great Britain and the Scandinavian countries, for example, imposed clear legal limits on the activity of local government.